GabrielDiDomenico/ProceduralRooms/README.md

 If you want to test you can copy the AstarSearch and CreateRooms files and run in any C++ program.

-To edit the code using Canvas2D to visualize you need to use VS Code or VS Studio following the tutorial from my griend Alfredo.
+To edit the code using Canvas2D to visualize you need to use VS Code or VS Studio following the tutorial from my friend Alfredo.

 Link to the VS Code tutorial: https://www.youtube.com/watch?v=pU2wzUdGEwY